Clinical-Genomics/microSALT/README.md

 ```

 ## Usage
-* Use the `start` function to start sbatch job(s), producing output to `folders['results']`.
+* Use the `analyse` function to start sbatch job(s), producing output to `folders['results']`.
 Afterwards the parsed results  are uploaded to the SQL back-end and produce reports (HTML).
-* Various functionality, including adding manually new reference organisms and re-generating reports; are stored under the `util` command.
+* Various functionality, including adding manually new reference organisms and re-generating reports; are stored under the `utils` commands.

 ## Databases
 ### MLST Definitions